default-header

 • Anyone interested in using GGIR to process wearable accelerometer data.

 • Basic R knowledge are advisable.
 If you have used R before please check whether your knowledge is sufficient by going through our short R tutorial (approximately 15 minutes).
-If you have never used R before we advise you to book a seat on our R essentials when working with GGIR course.
+If you have never used R before or if you find the short R tutorial difficult, please follow an external introduction course to R.

 Course structure: